 Leaving the missing village of Bhuyandar

-Taking a break by the Laxman Ganga river before continuing to Ghangaria
+Break by the Laxman Ganga river before continuing to Ghangaria

 The sight shook us more than exhaustion and the prevailing surrounding silence numbed us into complete tranquillity.
 We decided to take our first break by the silver Laxman Ganga river and sat silently taking in the stunning natural beauty.
 Misty mountains surrounded us in a tight embrace and dense jungles covered them.
 The bright blue sky was moody and the mountains looked unpredictable.
 Rain and sun played tricks and shadows dappled the scenery.
 A cold, fragrant air pervaded and it stayed like that until we reached Ghangaria.
-During the entire trail, occasional rain showers caught us by surprise and by the time, we put on our raincoats, sun bore down our necks fiercely.
+During the entire trail, occasional rain showers caught us by surprise, and by the time, we put on our raincoats, the sun bore down our necks fiercely.
 We had shopped for a couple of thin plastic raincoats from Govindghat and they were nothing but flimsy sheets fashioned into hoods with arm holes.
 While they were not very durable, they were thin enough to keep us cool during the sunny part of the trek.

 Roses, anemones, jasmines, and forget-me-nots

 Complete wilderness began immediately after crossing the Laxman Ganga river and there was only one snack shop open for business.
 The trail at this point disappeared into the forest and we trekked through heavy masses of wild roses, jasmines, anemones, forget-me-nots, and dog flowers.
 Beehives hung like baskets from mountains older than time, moss grew fat on stagnant stones, and thick clusters of trees hid the sky at places.
-We trudged, took breaks on stone benches and continued an uphill walk for what seemed like an eternity.
+We trudged, took breaks on stone benches, and continued an uphill walk for what seemed like an eternity.
 Forget-me-nots twinkled like stars, jasmines scented the air headily, and we quenched our thirst from icy cold glacial streams.
 Ghangaria was still nowhere in sight and the day was slowly drawing to an end.
 Due to our leisurely pace, we spent the entire afternoon on the trail and dusk was knocking at the door.

-Where glaciers broke off into streams and flowers filled the meadows
+Where glaciers broke off into streams

 Suddenly after what seemed like forever, the wilderness cleared, snow-covered mountains rose sharply close to us, and flower-filled meadows rolled on both sides of the trail.
 It was the helipad field of Ghangaria and the luxurious Sarovar Portico camps clustered at one end of the meadow.
-Ghangaria was only a few kilometres away and the clear sight made us whoop out in joy.
+Ghangaria was only a few kilometers away and the clear sight made us whoop in joy.
 It was also early evening and we were just in time for the sun to set for the day.
 The clear open sky still bore a shade of faded blue and the snowy peaks basked in the beautiful gold of the evening.
 Glaciers broke apart with loud retorting noise and streams gushed out from them.
-The air was heavily scented and flowers dotted the meadows in pink, yellow, blue and red.
+The air was heavily scented and flowers dotted the meadows in pink, yellow, blue, and red.
 Further ahead fern, fir, and rhododendron forests bordered darkly and the slender Pushpawati river flowed quietly next to them.

 Reached Ghangaria at last

-Ghangaria arrived amidst fluttering gilt coloured streamers, heaps of horse dung, and horribly overpriced bad hotels.
+Ghangaria arrived amidst fluttering gilt-coloured streamers, heaps of horse dung, and horribly overpriced bad hotels.
 We had been foolish enough, not to pre-book a room at the government-run GVNM tourist bungalow and so had the seriously bad option of a Krishna Palace hotel instead.
-Terribly shabby with bare minimum amenities, it was a super rip-off which charged tired travellers for hot showers as well.
-Its only free facility were heavy blankets and the nights at Ghangaria did get freezing cold.
+Terribly shabby with bare minimum amenities, it was a super rip-off that charged tired travellers for hot showers as well.
+Its only free facility was heavy blankets and the nights at Ghangaria did get freezing cold.
 Unfortunately, our misadventures during the Valley of Flowers trek had just started and they began with a bang with the horrible Ghangaria village.
 A super tourist trap, Ghangaria operated only during the tourist season and the villagers lived there on a temporary basis.
 Exorbitantly priced pay phone booths were the highlights of the village and apart from maybe ten hotels and a gurudwara, it had nothing.
 Mostly used by travellers to the Valley of Flowers and Hemkund Sahib, Ghangaria remains inaccessible in winter due to heavy snow.

 The anti-climax called Ghangaria and much ado about nothing